Erik Madigan Heck: Work

 Erik Madigan Heck moved to New York City where he founded the semi-yearly publication Nomenus Quarterly in 2007.
 The project was conceived as a collaborative platform working with artists of all mediums within the worlds of fine art and fashion.
 Nomenus Quarterly was published both online and in print, featuring the work of artists such as Anselm Kiefer, Gerhard Richter, Rodarte, Ann Demeulemeester, and Heck himself.

 Journalist Dan Thawley describes Heck's work as "[having] a dreamlike quality marked by surrealist undertones, an appreciation for fine art conventions, and an exploration of various photographic mediums (both modern and obsolete)".
 Heck works with both analog and digital photography as well as with Super 8 for film shorts.

 Heck identifies himself as a “painter who uses photography,” and cites the 19th century painter Édouard Vuillard as one of his major influences as well as the work of modern photographer Harry Callahan.

 Due to Heck's interest in mediums and technologies of the past, his reoccurring use of nature as a theme, as well as his focus on beauty as the ultimate ideal, Heck's work has often been described as a contemporary extension of Romanticism.
 Referencing his own work, Heck explains that “...to access beauty is what we ultimately desire, and the tangibility of this access is what in my opinion ultimately differentiates fashion from art as end points on a continuum, and simultaneously elevates fashion photography to such an important place in contemporary society.”

-Heck has also created advertorial portfolios for brands such as Mary Katrantzou, Kenzo, and Etro.
+Heck has created advertorial portfolios for brands such as Mary Katrantzou, Kenzo, and Etro.